 Businesses, no matter how small, need to utilize an EDMS for better document management, seamless workflows, and reduced operational costs.

-Here are popular EDMS to consider:
+Here are popular EDMS or document management applications to consider:

 - Box (for Business) — Another cloud storage platform for content management and file-sharing with features that suit large businesses and enterprises.
 Box comes with transparency as it provides complete visibility over the collaborations among its users.